 repealed outright; or

 - 2. A fair, contribution method should be adopted where:

 - All political contributions should be made to a secure, transparent, non-partisan Public Elections Fund

 - Fund contributions shall be equally distributed among all bona-fide, major-party-candidates.

 - Contribution amounts shall be determined by area-size, at an agreed-to time-interval.

 - Distributions amounts are to be determined by a census-based “demographic formula”.

-- In the event that any candidade is forced to withdraw his/her candidacy, all remaining funds shall be equally distributed between the remaining candidates.
+- If a candidade withdraws from a race, all remaining funds shall be equally distributed among remaining candidates.